mochiman1337/Instant-Messenger/README.md

 I have fixed the file name issue
 Added console log "Username" has disconnected, when client exits terminal

+Essential Git Commands for terminal to use:

+  git clone "URL" = clones the repository to your IDE.
+You must be in the Directory you want before running git status = shows which files are modified, staged or untracked git commit -m "Your Message for your commit" = Adding a commit message before you push git add . = This is a shorcut to stage all modified files instead of individuals git push = uploads your commits to GitHub git pull = pulls the latest changes from repo and updates all your files to match changes

 How to run:
 Note: The Commands AUTH, MSG and FILE are CASE-SENSITIVE and files sent must also include File Extension!
   Use the following commands in your terminal: